-Fault Reason Remedy Shutdown has been activated from Action menu but the power switch in on Toggle the power switch.
+Fault Reason Remedy Shutdown has been activated from Action menu but the power switch in on position Toggle the power switch.
 This will reboot the unit and the MMI should appear.
 External supply fault, disconnected or switched off Check power to the LD6.
 Adjust screen brightness using the control on the left side of the LD6.
 Check power connections to the unit for physical and electrical integrity.
-Screen blank Fault in AC/DC supply.
-Disconnect the power supply.
+Screen blank Fault in AC Supply Disconnect the power supply.
 Check voltages to and from unit.
-The LD6 AC is 110/240 V. DC power 12- 24 VDC.
+The LD6 AC is 110/240 V Check fuse within the AC (IEC) power socket.
+See the proceeding text and table for the AC fuse replacement information.
+Fault in DC supply DC power 12-24 VDC.
 Reconnect power and allow LD6 to restart.
 LD6 fault.
 If the PSU voltage is correct contact the VERIPOS Helpdesk.
 Screen brightness turned down Use the brightness control knob to increase screen brightness.